wgoldie/react-cytoscape-tools/README.md

 ## Modules

-Rather than providing many props with complex behavior.
-The modules in this package allow you to integrate CytoscapeJS into a React app with varying levels of abstraction.
+Rather than providing a single element with many props and complex behavior, the modules in this package allow you to integrate CytoscapeJS into a React app with varying levels of abstraction.

-The simplest, and most abstract components are described first.
+The simplest and most abstract components are described first.
 At each level of abstraction,
 the element's source code provides an example of how you can implement similar functionality using lower level primitives from
 `react-cytoscape-provider`.